llauer/myFlixAPI/public/documentation.md

 ##### Response

 The response will be a JSON object of a specifc movie.
-It will contain id, title, year, genres, image URL, storyline, director.
+It will contain id, title, description, genre, director, imagepath and featured.

 `{
     "id": "1",